JetBrains/kotlin-web-site/pages/docs/reference/sealed-classes.md

 the same file.

 The key benefit of using sealed classes comes into play when you use them in a [`when` expression](control-flow.html#when-expression).
 If it's possible to verify that the statement covers all cases, you don't need to add an `else` clause to the statement.
-However, this works only if you use `when` as an expression (using the result) and not as a statement.

 <div class="sample" markdown="1" theme="idea" data-highlight-only>
 ``` kotlin